nyu-acsys/drift/Overview.md

 ### Output levels
 - Level 2: Only returns the result: whether the program is "safe", i.e. all assertions are satisfied.
 Or, the program "might be unsafe", i.e., some assertions may or may not be satisfied.
-- Level 1: Also produces the final execution map (See [[1]](#1) for more details about these.).
+- Level 1: Also produces the final execution map (See [[1]](#1) for more details.).
-An execution map maps every program node by location to its refinement type-and-effect.
+An execution map maps every program node by location (the program locations are assigned statically) to its refinement type-and-effect.
 When `trace-len` is not zero, every node is tagged by a context, which the map shows in the following syntax:

   `EN: 31;z180..251_true`

-  This denotes execution node 31, reached through call-site at location 180, and taking the true branch at the if-block at 281.
+  This denotes execution node 31 (we also have variable nodes denoted by `VN` that are essentially the nodes where functions are defined.
+See [[1]](#1) for more details.), reached through call-site at location 180, and taking the true branch at the if-block at 281.
 There may be multiple call-sites to the left of, and/or multiple if-blocks to the right of `..`.

   For evDrift, this may have a type-and-effect that may look as follows:
     ```